 Obviously, a violent crime conviction involving a prison sentence severely impacts the accused’s freedom.
 However, being convicted of a lesser violent crime can also result in job loss or may keep a prospective employee from obtaining a job – since current and prospective employers routinely check the criminal histories of their employees and job applicants.

 It is extremely important to have an experienced New Jersey criminal defense attorney involved in every aspect of your case.
 A criminal defense attorney will be able to unearth helpful facts in order to try and have your charges dropped or—at the very least—reduced.
 You need someone in your corner who will thoroughly investigate all of the potentially favorable facts and evidence in your criminal case.

 Contact a New Jersey Criminal Defense Lawyer Today for a Free Initial Consultation

-If you have been charged with committing a murder or another violent crime, you need a New Jersey criminal defense attorney safeguarding your rights throughout the process.
+If you have been charged with committing murder or another violent crime, you need a New Jersey criminal defense attorney safeguarding your rights throughout the process.
 The zealous defense team at the Law Offices of Brian J. Neary knows how to aggressively defend against serious criminal charges to reduce or eliminate the consequences our clients face.

 To schedule a free consultation and case evaluation with a New Jersey criminal defense lawyer, please call us today at (201) 488-0544 or contact us online.